 We happily accept transfer students.
-There will be a \$100(minimum) entry exam requirement.
-Tuition will be calculated on a pro-rated basis after skill and knowledge assessment is determined.
-An Affidavit of Hours (from the State) and an official transcript from previous school must be provided before the transferee is assessed.
-We do not accept hours more than three years old.
+Tuition will be calculated on a pro- rated basis after skill and knowledge assessment is determined.
+An official transcript from a previous school must be provided before the transferee is assessed.
 A "crossover" student may be granted hours toward completion of cosmetology program if the student provides proof of successful completion in a licensed school of an esthetics program (maximum of 115 hours will be applied) or a manicuring program (maximum of 70 hours will be applied).
-If a student wants to complete the esthetics program and provides proof of completion in a licensed cosmetology school their hours will be evaluated based on assessment.
+If a student wants to complete the esthetics program and provides proof of completion in a licensed cosmetology school (maximum of 50 hours).
 A pro-rated assessment of practical applications needed for graduation will also be determined at the time of enrollment.